lightscalar/pyro/README.md

 user.delete() # goodbye cruel world
 ```

-This deletes that particular user from the MongoDB.
-If we're feeling
+This deletes that user from the MongoDB.
+If we're feeling particularly
-particularly misanthropic, however, we can destroy all the users at once by
+misanthropic, however, we can destroy all the users at once by calling
-calling `delete_all()`:
+`delete_all()`:

 ```python
 User.delete_all()  # well, there goes our user base